 - Replace a 50 year old mattress.

 - Arrange for a team of trained and dedicated volunteers for an elder who has lost mobility.

 - Create events big and small, such as a gala luncheon for 100 or birthday celebrations for the oldest people we serve, such as that for 107-year-old Mrs. Irene F. and 101-year-old Mrs. Doris C.

 - Organize inter-generational programs, such as elementary school outreach and university volunteers visiting of elders.

 - Provide opportunities to enjoy activities as part of community, by buying supplies and refreshments for groups such as film-watching circle, fitness group, walking group, book circle, board game players, French conversation clique, jewelry making group, music-making friends, bereavement group, care-givers support group, Latino drama group, and dominos players.

 - Pay for salaries of social workers, who help when difficulties arise, who can consult with families who live far from the elder (with the latter’s permission), help to mediate issues in the household when professional care providers are not working out, connect elders with needed services and supplies and provide volunteer support.

-Through LiLY’s annual New York Citywide Celebrate an Elder Day (October 1st) campaign, bring schools, nonprofits, public agencies and media together to advocate and promote respect, inspire the creation of programs, and increase volunteerism.
-Learn more at LoveAnElder.org.
+Through LiLY’s annual New York Citywide Celebrate Our Elders Week campaign (October 1-7), your dollars bring schools, nonprofits, public agencies and media together to advocate and promote respect, inspire the creation of programs, and increase volunteerism.
+Learn more at Lifeforce-in-Later-Years.org.